 Send out tournament invitation letters (see sample) asking for fee and copy of the team's O.R.A.
 Team Registration Form (TRF).
-You will save yourself a lot of grief if you ensure that you have this TRF along with the registration fee.
-This will ensure that you have the team in the correct division, level, and that everyone is a legal member of the team.
+You will save yourself a lot of grief if you ensure that you have this TRF along with the registration fee and any Information Change Forms, and Region Out of Age Player permission letters.
+This will ensure that you have the team in the correct division, level, and that everyone is a legitimate member of the team.